Banks still lack expertise in agric financing – GIRSAL

 Going forward, he explained, the goal is to cede the responsibility of training bankers in agriculture financing to the National Banking College, but still provide them with technical support: “We are still working with AGRA to provide them a follow-on grant.
 This comes at no cost to the bankers, unlike other training programmes”.

-He said the training aims to help banks appreciate the sector’s nitty-gritty and the need to treat agribusinesses differently from others.
+He said the training aims to help banks appreciate the sector’s nitty-gritties and the need to treat agribusinesses differently from others.